-Rob Lowe Sports Centre, situated on the St George's Healthcare NHS Trust site offers exercise facilities that can be utilised by CSGUL staff.
+Rob Lowe Sports Centre, situated on the St George's Healthcare NHS Trust site offers exercise facilities that can be utilised by City St George's, University of London staff.

 Within walking distance from St George's is Tooting Leisure Centre.
 Facilities include a swimming pool, gym and various exercise classes.
 The Centre offers staff an all-inclusive corporate membership.
 For more information please contact